argoproj/argo-events/docs/eventbus.md

   `spec.nats.native.maxBytes` to customize it, `"0"` means unlimited.

 - Max age of messages is 72 hours, which means messages over 72 hours will be deleted automatically.
-It can be cutomized by setting `spec.nats.native.maxAge`, i.e. `240h`.
+It can be customized by setting `spec.nats.native.maxAge`, i.e. `240h`.

 - Max subscription number is defaults to `1000`, it could be customized by